rbewoor/DataVisualisation-NYCrime/README.md

 # LOADING THE DATA INTO MONGO DB  ###################
-General way to call the python script for loading the three data sources into each MongoDb collection: python <progName> <inputCSVfile> <#nRowsRead> <nRowsSkip> <mongoDbName> <mongoCollectionName> <logFilename>
+Parameters with which to run the python script for loading the three data sources into each MongoDb collection: python <progName> <inputCSVfile> <#nRowsRead> <nRowsSkip> <mongoDbName> <mongoCollectionName> <logFilename>
 #
 # loading the Crime Data into MongoDb